This week I decided to try one of the newest Peloton programs. It’s called “Get Hooked: Peloton Boxing.”

 You probably already know that most Peloton classes are taught in English.
 However, there are German-speaking instructors doing cycling and some strength and stretching classes.
 And there are Spanish-speaking instructors leading yoga and cycling classes, too.

-However, as I mentioned above, instructor Irene Scholz left Peloton in 2021.
-So, I don’t know if Peloton will keep this German-language program going for the long run.
 Either way, Peloton really should add more programs for non-native English speakers who may already be enjoying the other classes in German and Spanish.
+More about finding Peloton classes in German and Spanish.

 Final thoughts on Peloton programs

 Hopefully, I’ve done a good job of explaining how these Peloton programs work.
 They are well-organized plans for learning a specific skill, such as power zone training, yoga or, in my case, boxing.
+Here is my promised review of the Peloton boxing program.

 Great article!
 I skipped the warme ups for Arms with Tunde.
 I am redoing the program with the warm ups and still not getting credit for those classes.
 Super frustrating for me!